 Set a routine that works for you

-The first regimen Michel Taylor, 25, of Austin, TX, tried didn’t stick: She planned to go to the gym twice a week, but found that wasn’t enough.
+The first regimen Mishamai, of Austin, TX, tried didn’t stick: She planned to go to the gym twice a week but found that wasn’t enough.
 Then she made it a daily habit.
 “I fell into my routine of going to work and then going to the gym.
 My body craved the movement and gym time allowed me to de-stress from work,” she says.
-Incorporating weight lifting and cardio, Taylor dropped 40 pounds and went from 32 percent body fat to 19 percent.
+Incorporating weight lifting and cardio, she dropped 40 pounds and went from 32 percent body fat to 19 percent.
 She also no longer needs to rely on medication for sleep, depression, or anxiety.
 Follow her on Instagram at @mishamai.

 Go easy on yourself

 Juggling two young children and postpartum depression has made shedding pounds a challenge for Lauren Mudd, 33, of Spotsylvania, VA.
 Still, Mudd is happy with the progress she’s made and knows she’ll lose the last 10 pounds to make it to her goal weight.
 Once a week she allows herself to give in to a craving or two.
 “That way, I don’t feel deprived,” she says.
 “I’ll indulge in wine or a cocktail here or there—after all, I’m a mom of two children under the age of three!”
 And, she doesn’t beat herself up if she backslides.
 “There are some weeks where I don’t eat healthily or work out at all.
 The most important thing to realize is that this is a journey, not a race,” she says.
 Get inspired by following her Instagram at @laurenn.mudd.